 History moves, alas, on two vectors, backwards and forward.
-The Gates of have finally been breached.
+The Gates of Vienna have finally been breached.
 Berlin, Brussels, London, Paris, and Rome are again in the jihad crosshairs.

 Oblivious to the Islamist menace, NATO, with American urging, cultivates a Russian threat to survive as an institution.
 Were Brussels to recognize the Islamic threat, NATO might have to do something about it.
 Thus, the resuscitation of the red menace was not just inevitable, by now it’s a kind of fiduciary requirement for military budgets in Washington and Europe.

 Any pejorative use of the word “Russian” in national security analysis these days is a kind of budget Viagra.
 Inside the Beltway, any diminution of the Moscow menace is a threat to chauvinists and bigots in both major political parties.